 In the case of a committee or subcommittee, any issue, idea or matter raised in a public forum, must fall within the terms of reference of that body.

-Anyone wishing to speak at a public forum can complete this form at least seven (7) working days before the meeting.
-Alternatively, you can contact the Executive Assistant by email or call on 0800 474 834.
+Anyone wishing to speak at a public forum is requested to give prior notice, as soon as possible.
+You can do this by completing this form here at least 48 hours before the meeting.
+Alternatively, you can call the Council at 0800 474 834 and speak to Governance staff.

-View the Calendar of Council Meetings for dates and times of meetings.
+View the Calendar of Council Meetings for dates and times of meetings and whether there is a public forum.

 If speaking time is granted, each speaker is allocated five minutes.
 If there are more than 6 speakers, the Chairperson may decrease the speaking time for all presenters.